andrewkatson/Denarii/utils/gui/README.md

 ### Flags

 If you want to not start up the clients and use a testing client then don't pass any flags to the job.
-If you want real clients use `debug=False`.
+If you want real clients use `denarii_debug=False`.

 ### Windows

-`start dist/gui_main.exe --debug=False` and run the command prompt as administrator.
+`start dist/gui_main.exe --denarii_debug=False` and run the command prompt as administrator.
 Or wherever the file is located.

 ### Linux

-`bazel run :gui -- --debug=False` or `./dist/gui_main --debug=False` or wherever that file is located.
+`bazel run :gui -- --denarii_debug=False` or `./dist/gui_main --denarii_debug=False` or wherever that file is located.

 ### Mac